 The platapus boomerang is a dubious choice for leaflets meant to hurt morale as it simply reinforced the official blazon of the 9th as you can see here plainly:

 Update September 2021: Armchair Historian gives us his perspective on India in WWII

-His troops ultimately were crushed by Allied forces and, perhaps most notably, abandoned by him in 1943.
-A good thing too, given his personal role in spread of horrors from unthinking devotion to fascism:
+His troops ultimately were crushed by Allied forces in Summer of 1942 and, perhaps most notably, he abandoned them by 1943.
+A good thing too, given his personal role in spread of horrors from an unthinking devotion to fascism:

 …empowered to “take executive measures against the civilian population”, Nazi jargon for robbery, murder and enslavement.